 “Stefan, look: rainbow flags are everywhere…it must be Cusco Pride right?”

 Cusco was once the historic capital of the Inca Empire.
-Today it is Peru's #1 tourist destination, receiving almost 4 million annual visitors who mainly come to visit Machu Picchu.
+Today it is Peru's #1 tourist destination – we'd argue it's the #1 tourist attraction on the whole continent.
 We've been to Cusco, and loved it so much, we visited a second time a decade later, doing the Inca Trail to Machu Picchu on both occasions and also exploring the stunning Sacred Valley surrounding the city.

 We're not gonna lie – Cusco is not a party destination, not by a long stretch!
 It's a small city, a very beautiful one, but one where you come for the rich cultural heritage and impressive landscapes over anything else.
 Whilst there is a small gay scene here, we suggest you get all the partying out of your system over in the big coastal capital city, Lima before heading over.
 Cusco is instead a rewarding cultural journey into Peru's historic Inca civilization, one that we loved and would happily return to in a heartbeat!